alfonsotames/seraph/doc/index.rst

 voltage input is reverse polarity protected and there is also a 500 mA resettable fuse to protect the USB/VIN power source from overcurrents.

-Last but not least, We have included big, high quality and confortable buttons for BOOT (white) and RESET (black) functions that go easy on your fingers and lets you put the SERAPH board on DFU mode quickly without the need of jumpers or connecting-disconnecting the USB cable.
+Last but not least, We have included big, high quality and comfortable buttons for user-BOOT (white) and RESET (black) functions that go easy on your fingers and lets the SERAPH board to be put on DFU mode quickly for programming without the need of jumpers or connecting-disconnecting the USB cable.

-The STM32 built-in DFU bootloader lets the user program the device without an external hardware programmer while saving valuable flash memory for user applications.
-Not a single kb is wasted on the integrated bootloader.
-Just press the user button (BOOT0) while holding RESET in a fast and simple finger movement and the green led will light indicating DFU mode.
+The STM32 built-in DFU bootloader lets the user program the device without the need of an external hardware programmer while saving valuable flash memory.
+Not a single bit of SDRAM is wasted on the bootloader!

 - STM32L432KC MCU in UFQFPN32 package